-- (d) Whenever a use permit application is denied, the reasons for denial shall be transmitted in writing to the applicant. - (e) Whenever a use permit is granted, the planning commissionreviewing authority shall: - Impose such conditions on the manner and extent of the proposed (1) activity or use as are necessary to ensure that the intent of this chapter is carried out and that the activity or use will be conducted in such a manner as will cause the least possible damage, encroachment, or interference with natural resources and natural processes within the woodland area.
+(1) Impose such conditions on the manner and extent of the proposed activity or use as are necessary to ensure that the intent of this chapter is carried out and that the activity or use will be conducted in such a manner as will cause the least possible damage, encroachment, or interference with natural resources and natural processes within the woodlands area.
 A condition to every permit shall be that the grantee, by acceptance of the permit, consents to entry onto the premises by representatives of the city and law enforcement officers to inspect the activities conducted pursuant thereto.
 In those instances where the permit requires the preservation of a woodland area, the grantee shall provide the city a conservation easement for such area in such form as is acceptable to the city engineer and city attorney.
-Where the activity includes the development of property for single-family residential use, a condition to the permit shall be that the grantee erect and maintain signage on the property indicating areas of regulated woodland.
-The signage shall be at such locations approved by the parks and forestry operations manager, community development director, or their designee, and shall remain until all lots or units adjacent to such woodland areas are constructed upon.
-The signage shall include the telephone number of the parks and forestry operations manager. - (2) Fix a reasonable time within which any woodland operations must be completed. - a.
-In general, woodland operations are to be completed in a time period consistent with the provisions of chapter 26.5, particularly section 26.5-5(c). - b.
-If compliance with this chapter will include an obligation to replant two thousand (2,000) trees or more, as calculated under 37-8, the city council, following review section and recommendation by the reviewing authority, may allow an extended period, not to exceed ten (10) years, for the completion of any portion of the replanting requirement to be undertaken off the site of the land which is the subject matter of the permit.
+Where the activity includes the development of property for single-family residential use, a condition to the permit shall be that the grantee erect, and maintain, signage on the property indicating areas of protected woodlands.
+The signage shall be at such locations approved by a City arborist the city forester, and shall remain until all lots or units adjacent to such woodland areas are constructed upon.
+The signage shall include the telephone number of of Community Development Department. the city forester.

+(2) Fix a reasonable time within which any woodlands operations must be completed a In general, woodland operations are to be completed in a time period consistent with the provisions of chapter 26.5, particularly section 26.5-5(c).

+b.
+If compliance with this chapter will include an obligation to replant two thousand (2,000) trees or more, as calculated under section 37-8, the city council, following review and recommendation by the reviewing authority, may allow an extended period, not to exceed five (5) years ten (10) years, for the completion of any portion of the replanting requirement to be undertaken off the site of the land which is the subject matter of the permit.
 If an extension is granted under this subparagraph, the total replanting requirement shall be satisfied, and shall be carried out in equal annual installments during each year of the extension.
-The first planting-year installment shall be identified in the approval.
+The first planting year-installment shall be identified in the approval.
 The precise number of years allowed for the completion of replanting shall be determined based upon a demonstration by the applicant that, unless an extension for the requested period of time is granted, the applicant shall be impaired from carrying out the activity for which the land is being developed.
 If the replanting period approved by the city will extend over a period of five (5) years or more, the applicant may propose, and the city council may approve, a form of security other than the mechanisms specified in the following subsection (3), provided, as a condition to approving such alternate form of security, the applicant must demonstrate to the council that the timely replanting requirement shall be fully and lawfully secured.